andreatramacere/jetset/doc/user_guide/jet_model_phys/Jet_example_phys.rst

                    s   LE_spectral_slope                                2.0            -10.0               10.0 False  False
                    r  spectral_curvature                                0.4            -15.0               15.0 False  False
     gamma0_log_parab    turn-over-energy lorentz-factor*            10000.0              1.0       1000000000.0 False  False
-                   R         region_size              cm 15.698970004336019              0.0                 30  True  False
+                   R         region_size              cm 5000000000000000.0           1000.0              1e+30 False  False
-                 R_H     region_position              cm              1e+17              0.0               None False  False
+                 R_H     region_position              cm              1e+17              0.0               None False   True
                    B      magnetic_field               G                0.1              0.0               None False  False
             beam_obj             beaming Lorentz-factor*               10.0           0.0001               None False  False
               z_cosm            redshift                                0.1              0.0               None False  False

 Each parameter has default values.
 All the parameters listed are handled by :class:`.ModelParameterArray`, and each parameter is an instance of the the :class:`.JetParameter`. class.
 These parameters are also accessible as an astropy table, with units:

 .. code:: ipython3